tswanepoel/crongadgetry/README.md

 ### Extended Format
 **_Nanosecond_** | **_Microsecond_** | **_Millisecond_** | *Second* | *Minute* | *Hour* | *Day of Month* | *Month* | *Day of Week* | *Year (Optional)*

 > System.DateTimeOffset only specifies up to hundredth's of nanoseconds (at the 7th decimal place).
-Therefore, nanoseconds may only be specified in hundredth's, accordingly.
+Therefore, _Nanosecond_ may only be specified in hundredth's, accordingly.
 For example, 0, 100, 200, 300, ..
 900.

 ### CRON Timer